amsilldn/js-LCARS-calc/README.md

 # js-LCARS-calc
-JavaScript Calculator on LCARS background
+JavaScript Calculator on LCARS background.

+This is my first JavaScript project.
+There are easter eggs.